DoTheEvo/Traefik-simplest-step-by-step/README.md

   - same `lets-encr` certificateresolver is used as before, the one defined in traefik.yml
   - the wildcard for subdomains(*.whateverblablabla.org) is set as the main domain to get certificate for
   - the naked domain(just plain whateverblablabla.org) is set as sans(Subject Alternative Name)

-  - again, you do need `*.whateverblablabla.org` and `whateverblablabla.org` set in your DNS control panel, A-record pointing to IP of traefik
+  again, you do need `*.whateverblablabla.org` and `whateverblablabla.org` set in your DNS control panel as A-record pointing to IP of traefik

   `traefik-docker-compose.yml`
   ```